JugAnt0/Cat_Battles/README.md

 # Paka's Domain

-**Paka's Domain** is a 2D pixel-art platformer built with the Godot game engine.
+**Paka's Domain** (changed the name from Cat Battles to Paka's Domain) is a 2D pixel-art platformer built with the Godot game engine.

 ## Gameplay